Georgetown University opens the following unique religious settings to campus weddings.

 - Archdiocesan Regulations require arrangements for marriage to be made at least 6 months in advance.

 - Contact a priest or deacon to baptize your child.
-The minister must have faculties within the Archdiocese of Washington.
+The priest or deacon must have faculties in the Archdiocese of Washington.

-- If this is your first child for baptism, then enroll in a baptismal class for parents at your local parish or at Holy Trinity Catholic Church.
+- If this is your first child for baptism, enroll in a baptismal preparation class for parents at your local parish or at Holy Trinity Catholic Church.

-- Arrange for at least one Catholic godparent and fill out the Baptismal Information Form from the link we provide.
-We use this information to create a baptismal certificate, to register the baptism at Holy Trinity Church, and to acquire a sacristan to setup the chapel for your child’s baptism.
+- Fill out the Baptismal Information Form we will send you.
+We use this information to create a baptismal certificate, to register the baptism at Holy Trinity Church, and to acquire a sacristan to set up the chapel for your child’s baptism.
+The permanent record for your child’s baptism will be stored at Holy Trinity Church for your future use as needed (i.e. First Communion).

-- Charitable gifts in honor of your child’s baptism may be made payable to Campus Ministry Georgetown University.
-An offering of $100-$150 is appreciated to reduce our expenses for a sacristan, supplies, and chapel use.
+- Charitable gifts in honor of your child’s baptism are to be made payable to Georgetown University Catholic Campus Ministry.
+An offering of $150 is appreciated to reduce our expenses for sacristans, supplies, and chapel use.

-- Customarily, parents provide the priest or deacon with a minimum stipend of $125, made payable directly to the priest or deacon.
+- Customarily, parents provide the priest or deacon with a minimum stipend of $150 to $200, made payable directly to the priest or deacon.

 Mass Intention Requests

 If you or someone you know is interested in learning more about the Catholic Church, consider participating in our RCIA (Rite of Christian Initiation of Adults) sessions.
 RCIA is a process through which adults learn more about the beliefs, rituals, and practices of the Catholic Church.
+Georgetown University’s RCIA process is open to current Georgetown University students, faculty and staff.
 Participants who complete the process may go on to become full members of the Catholic Church.

-Often times, people will notice that they are spending more time wondering about the Catholic faith.
+Oftentimes, people will notice that they are spending more time wondering about the Catholic faith.
 Perhaps a new friend, a family member, a life change, an experience of the Mass, or a vibrant Scripture text has stirred your attentiveness to deeper matters.
-If you find yourself inquisitive about Catholic faith and want a free consultation, contact Dr. Ennio Mastroianni, Director of Sacramental Formation.
-Group sessions occur weekly on Mondays, 6:00-7:30 p.m., in Copley Crypt Chapel.
+If you find yourself inquisitive about the Catholic faith and would like to learn more, please email Chaplain Michelle Siemietkowski, firstname.lastname@example.org.

 Confirmation for Adult Catholics

 Have you been a Catholic a long time but never experienced the Sacrament of Confirmation?
-Faith journeys are unique experiences; there is no cookie cutter Catholic.
+Faith journeys are unique experiences; there is no cookie-cutter Catholic.
 If you are a baptized Catholic, already made your first Communion, but have never been Confirmed; is this the time to complete your formal initiation into the Catholic Church?
-For a free consultation, contact Dr. Ennio Mastroianni, Director of Sacramental Formation.
-Group sessions occur weekly on Mondays, 6:00-7:30 p.m., in Copley Crypt Chapel.
+If you would like to learn more, please email Chaplain Michelle Siemietkowski, email@example.com.